motherjones/mojo-grunt-init/README.txt

 cd ~/workspace
 mkdir new_project
+cd new_project
 grunt-init mojo
 sudo npm install

 do stuff with your new project:

-pull new json from gdoc (TODO, write this plugin): grunt ????
+pull new json from gdoc
+grunt pull

 run a local server on port 9001: grunt serve